Tewahido/MyPennyPincher/README.md

 # MyPennyPincher

 **MyPennyPincher** is a full-stack personal finance management application designed to help users gain better control over their money.
-Track your income, expenses, and subscriptions, categorize transactions with custom tags, and analyze your spending patterns with rich visual dashboards.
+Track your income, expenses, categorize transactions with pre-determined tags, and analyze your spending patterns with rich visual dashboards.

 ---